millertechnologygroup/resh/README.md

 ### What to Expect
 - ✅ Functional 28 handles you can use today
-- ⚠️ Bugs and rough edges (it's alpha!)
+- ⚠️ Bugs and rough edges (it's beta!)
 - ⚠️ API may change before v1.0
 - ✅ Responsive maintainer (issues answered within 24h)
 - ✅ Rapid iteration and improvements